 Lower Great Range is a 14.7 mile moderately trafficked loop trail located near Keene Valley, New York that features beautiful wild flowers and is rated as difficult.
-The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from March until October.
+The trail is primarily used for hiking, walking, nature trips, and birding and is best used from March until October.

 In this epic loop hike you will climb Sawteeth, Pyramid, Gothics, Armstrong, Upper and Lower Wolfjaw grabbing five 46ers This is one epic loop climb that will gain you five more 4,000 foot 46er peaks as well as Pyramid Peak on the way to Gothics.
 You'll start off down the Lake Road to the beautiful Ausable Lake, take a detour to Rainbow Falls and then ascend a less traveled scenic trail up to the top of Sawteeth with great views over Lower Ausable Lake to Colvin and Nippletop.
 From there you will climb up Pyramid to Gothics with many views of slides everywhere on the mountains around you.
 From there you will travel north along the Lower Great Range over Armstrong, down steep ladders and ledges to the Wolfjaws to return via the East trail along the Ausable river on the opposite side of the Lake Road for a change of view.
 This trip is 17 miles of pretty tiring terrain with a lot of ups and downs between peaks.
 You can accomplish this in a summer day but be sure to get an early start.